 Eileen Wise is an integrative counsellor who alongside her private practice works as a volunteer counsellor for mental health charity Mind.
 She is also qualified in play therapy and equine-assisted therapy.

-Gilead Yeffett is an individual and couples relational therapist.
-He specialises in helping people with relationship difficulties, anxiety, anger and depression.
+Gilead Yeffett is a Gestalt and relational psychotherapist.
+He specialises in working with couples and individuals who experience relationship difficulties, trauma, anxiety and anger.
 He works in London.

 Noonie Zand Goodarzi is a nutritional therapist, practising in both Wiltshire and London.
 She writes about nutrition and health, as well as giving talks on nutrition and helping to run a yoga and raw food retreat. www.eatupyourgreens.org